emmanuelnk/GetMeUpAndRunning/README.md

 If a program is already installed, it will have the tag `[INSTALLED]` beside its name e.g.
 ![Screenshot](https://user-images.githubusercontent.com/19330930/111747020-c2076280-88c9-11eb-985c-01a409c8d6e8.png)

+You can run `./gmuar -p` to pre-select all the software that you don't have installed.
+By default, GMUAR will not pre-select uninstalled software in the menu.

 ## How to add apt/snap programs